Cistern: Present-day use

 Cisterns are commonly prevalent in areas where water is scarce, either because it is rare or has been depleted due to heavy use.
-Historically, the water was used for many purposes including cooking, irrigation, and washing.
+Historically, water was used for cooking, irrigation, and washing.
 Present-day cisterns are often used only for irrigation due to concerns over water quality.
-Cisterns today can also be outfitted with filters or other water purification methods when the water is intended for consumption.
-It is not uncommon for a cistern to be open in some manner in order to catch rain or to include more elaborate rainwater harvesting systems.
+Cisterns today can also be fitted with filters or other water purification methods when the water is intended for consumption.
+It is not uncommon for a cistern to be open in some manner to catch rain or to include more elaborate rainwater harvesting systems.
 It is important in these cases to have a system that does not leave the water open to algae or to mosquitoes, which are attracted to the water and then potentially carry disease to nearby humans.

 One particularly unique modern utilization of cisterns is found in San Francisco, which has historically been subject to devastating fires.
 As a precautionary measure, in 1850, funds were allocated to construct over 100 cisterns across the city to be utilized in case of fire.
-The city's firefighting network, the Auxiliary Water Supply System (AWSS) maintains a network of 177 independent underground water cisterns, with sizes varying from 75,000 US gallons (280,000 L) to over 200,000 US gallons (760,000 L) depending on location with a total storage capacity of over 11 million U.S. gallons (42 million liters) of water.
+The city's firefighting network, the Auxiliary Water Supply System (AWSS) maintains a network of 177 independent underground water cisterns, with sizes varying from 75000 USgal to over 200000 USgal depending on location, with a total storage capacity of over 11000000 USgal.
 These cisterns are easily spotted at street level with manholes labeled CISTERN S.F.F.D surrounded by red brick circles or rectangles.
 The cisterns are completely separate from the rest of the city's water supply, ensuring that in the event of an earthquake, additional backup is available regardless of the condition of the city's mainline water system.